-become more persistent and less mutable (Krosnick and Alwin 1989).
-While we provide evidence that behaviors and preferences are influenced by long-ago events, our finding of a narrow formative time window argues that early, initial experiences matter more than general mental plasticity over a wider age range in this context.
-Giuliano and Spilimbergo (2013) instead find empirical evidence for mental plasticity generally by analyzing attitudes for redistribution of cohorts that reached adulthood in a recession.
-Malmendier and Nagel (2011) and 2016 and Malmendier and Shen (2018) also explain their empirical results using social psychology: personal experiences, especially recent ones, matter more for decision making than statistical information (Tversky and Kahneman 1974; Hertwig et al. 2004).
-We confirm that personal experiences matter for preference formation, but there does not appear to be a "universal law" about when they matter most.
+Our results bear some resemblance to, but still do not seem to be explained by, theories from social psychology that economic preferences and beliefs are formed during the first decade of adulthood-a period of "impressionable years" during which people exhibit "mental plasticity," after which beliefs become more persistent and less mutable (Krosnick and Alwin 1989).
+Like this literature, we provide evidence that behaviors and preferences are influenced by long-ago events.
+However, our finding of a narrow formative time window argues that early, initial experiences matter more than general mental plasticity in this context-a finding also documented in the psychology literature (Worthman et al. 2010).
+Giuliano and Spilimbergo (2013) find empirical evidence for mental plasticity when analyzing attitudes for redistribution of cohorts that reached adulthood in a recession.
+Malmendier and Nagel (2011) and 2016 and Malmendier and Shen (2018) also explain their empirical results using social psychology: personal experiences, especially with respect to housing prices and commuting options in their former city.
+Busse et al. (2015) find that weather at the time of purchase influences vehicle choice.
+Larcom, Rauch, and Willems (2017) demonstrate benefits to forced experimentation, suggesting prior, path-dependent behavior was inefficient.